-The proposed project would require the installation and maintenance of ten (10) access trails 4-feet wide to many of the drainage sites.
+The proposed project would require the installation and maintenance of nine (9) (revised from ten [10] in the draft environmental document) access trails 4-feet wide to many of the drainage sites.
 However, implementation of measure WF-1 would prevent wildfires during construction of these trails.
-In addition, the trails would be minimal in area (a total of about 4,000 square feet) such that minimal long-term maintenance would be required for each one.
+In addition, the trails would be minimal in area (a total of less than 4,000 square feet) such that minimal long-term maintenance would be required for each one.
 Thus, the installation of infrastructure for maintenance of the project would have a less than significant impact on fire risk or other temporary or ongoing impacts to the environment.

-The proposed project is limited in scope and would include rock slope protection and revegetation after construction to help stabilize the slope.
+The proposed project would include rock slope protection and revegetation after construction to help stabilize the slope.
 Thus, the project would not expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes.